-The CSA Concentration at the University of South Florida emphasizes three major components: Foundational Studies, Professional Studies, and Supervised Practice, as recommended by the Council for the Advancement of Standards in Higher Education.
-The curriculum includes theories of human growth and development, environmental influences, and social science based interventions as applied to student affairs practice.
+The CSA Concentration at the University of South Florida prepares practitioners to work in Student Affairs positions.
+The learning outcomes for all graduates include: specialized learning in the field, engaging diverse perspectives, strong communication skills, and understanding the complexity of the higher education system.
+The program is compliant with requirements of the Council for the Advancement of Standards in Higher Education.
+The curriculum includes theories of human growth and development, environmental influences, and research applied to student affairs practice.
 The instructional method of relating theory-to-practice is accomplished by involving students in rigorous classroom activity along with internships in specialized areas of student affairs work.

-Deadline for Admissions Fall Admission only
+Deadline for Admissions for this concentration: Fall Admission only

 Domestic: January 15